 A "sports pool" is comprised of wagers paid by players for a line or square that will determine which player wins.
 The maximum cost per line or square is twenty-five dollars.
 The conduct of a sports pool is the selling of chances on the board and awarding of a prize.
 Only cash prizes can be awarded.
-No sports-pool board with the state gaming stamp affixed may be conducted off of a site.
-However, an organization with a local permit may conduct a calendar sports pool off of a siteA licensed organization and organization with a permit must obtain sports pool boards from a licensed distributor.
+No sports pool board with the state gaming stamp affixed may be conducted off of a site.
+A licensed organization and organization with a permit must obtain sports pool boards from a licensed distributor.